Jump to navigation

-If your son/daughter is determined to require secure detention, they are generally detained in a secure facility for one of two reasons: for secure placement pending a court hearing, or to serve a court ordered detention sentence of up to 45 days.
-The length of stay in a detention facility is determined by the court system.
+If your son/daughter is determined to require secure detention, they are generally detained in a secure youth center for one of two reasons: for secure placement pending a court hearing, or to serve a court ordered detention sentence of up to 45 days.
+The length of stay in a detention youth center is determined by the court system.

 During the court process, the court may determine that your son/daughter will be adjudicated delinquent and order that they be placed in the custody of DYS.
 If this occurs, the District Court has two sentencing options:

-The length of stay in a facility is determined by a combination of factors: the length of commitment to the DYS that is imposed by the court; the nature of the offense; the progress your son/daughter makes in the facility; and the release plan.
+The length of stay in a youth center is determined by a combination of factors: the length of commitment to the DYS that is imposed by the court; the nature of the offense; the progress your son/daughter makes in the youth center; and the release plan.
 While your son/daughter is in placement, you will be part of the team that works together to recommend the length of stay and release plans.
 The Parole Board or Community Review Board will ultimately determine if your son/daughter can return home or if he/she will go to a community placement.

 All newly committed youth will spend time in a DYS assessment center.
 There are two Colorado assessment center: the Front Range Assessment Center in Denver, and the Western Region Assessment Center in Grand Junction.
 During the assessment process, your son/daughter will participate in a variety of assessments to determine his/her treatment and placement needs.
 The assessments include: